tophefo/IpCamera/README.md

 DAHUA: Use for all current Dahua Cameras as they support an API as well as ONVIF.

-FOSCAM: Use for all current FOSCAM Cameras as they support an API as well as ONVIF.
+FOSCAM: Use for all current FOSCAM HD Cameras as they support an API as well as ONVIF.

 HIKVISION: Use for all current HIKVISION Cameras as they support an API as well as ONVIF.